 Room parents plan parties with teacher’s guidance.
 District wellness guidelines will be followed regarding treats.
 Latex balloons are not permitted in the school.
-Volunteers should not bring preschoolers so they can focus attention on classroom students.
+Volunteers are not to being preschool siblings.

 Private Invitations/Birthday Treats

-We ask that private birthday party invitations or other types of private invitations NOT be delivered and distributed at school.
+We also ask that private birthday party invitations or other type of private invitations NOT be delivered and distributed at school.
 This can lead to hurt feelings among students.
 Please make an effort to deliver these important messages in another manner.

 The teacher requires a written record of each student’s before and after school daycare arrangements.
 A parent or guardian must provide this information at the beginning of the school year.
 If these arrangements change, the school must be notified in writing.

 Rock Creek School provides the following childcare information as a resource only for families and does not constitute an endorsement of any of the mentioned providers.

 Club K (An outside entity that leases our portable from the District, not affiliated with Rock Creek) offers on-site care for Rock Creek students from 6:45am until 8:15am and from 3:05pm until 6:00pm each school day.
 For more information, please call (503-643-9059 ext.
 201).